rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 written using the same engine.
 Your task is to repair a broken DNA sequence by replacing wrong nucleobases with the right ones.
-You have 20 seconds: how many nucleobases can you repair with in that time?
+You have 20 seconds: how many nucleobases can you repair within that time?

-The game was developend within one weekend during the Global Game Jam 2020, whose theme was "repair".
+The game was developed within one weekend during the Global Game Jam 2020, whose theme was "repair".

 [helix]: https://coffejunkstudio.itch.io/helix-repair